ualbertalib/avp_aviary_api_interactions/README.md

 **Note:** pagination is not documented (as of 2023-05-29) so workarounds are needed for collections with more than 100 resources (e.g., use Web UI export to gain a list of IDs)

 **Note:** as of 2023-06-29, a resource returned by the Aviary API lists the attached media item(s) in the `media_file_id` field.
-However, `media_ife_id` only contains a maximum of 10 IDs (a significant number of resources have over 10 media attached).
+However, `media_file_id` only contains a maximum of 10 IDs (a significant number of resources have over 10 media attached).
 I also tried via the Web UI, "export Media Files(s) to CSV" but the resulting file doesn't contain media IDs.
 How to get the entire list of media items is unknown.

 ## Included Scripts